Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Introduction

+\paragraph{What we found.} Two of three scaffold architectures preserve safety within practically meaningful pooled margins (ReAct RD$\,=\,-0.7$~pp, statistically significant in the full sample but TOST-equivalent within $\pm 2$~pp and not significant after excluding Opus; multi-agent RD$\,=\,-0.6$~pp, non-significant, TOST-equivalent).
+Map-reduce delegation produces the substantial pooled degradation (RD$\,=\,-7.3$~pp, NNH$\,=\,14$).
+Chasing that result revealed a deeper problem: on identical items, MC vs.\ OE administration shifts safety scores by 5--20~pp. Within-format scaffold contrasts are pooled-flat (cell-level CIs descriptive at our cell sizes); format conversion, not scaffold architecture, emerges as the operative variable for the bulk of the map-reduce loss.
+An option-preserving variant recovers 40--89\% of that loss on the two benchmarks where we ran it; the residual 11--60\% is real and varies across models.

+Of the four safety properties tested, sycophancy has by far the lowest baseline (29.2\% non-sycophantic at direct API, 31.0\% pooled across the four configurations).
+All three scaffolds improve it in aggregate, and the model-by-scaffold dispersion is the widest in the study: on the same items, under map-reduce, Opus loses 16.8~pp while Llama~4 gains 18.8~pp.

+Variance decomposition arrives at the same picture from another angle: scaffold architecture accounts for $0.4\%$ of outcome variance, while benchmark choice accounts for roughly $45\times$ more (19.3\%).
+The generalizability analysis returns $G = 0.000$ with bootstrap 95\% CI $[0.000, 0.752]$.
+Composite reliability cannot be distinguished from zero on the four-benchmark mix, and the upper bound does not rule out moderate reliability under a richer one.
+The width of the interval alone defeats a single composite safety number as a deployment input.

 \paragraph{Implications.} Current responsible-scaling policies condition deployment decisions on direct-API benchmark scores.
-Our results show these scores are format-contingent measurements that shift substantially with evaluation format, and that structure-destroying scaffolds can change the effective format without the evaluator's awareness.
-We deliberately restrict scope to proxy safety properties (bias, sycophancy, truthfulness, over-refusal), reasoning that if even these well-understood properties exhibit format sensitivity and scaffold fragility, the field's ability to reliably evaluate catastrophic risks under agentic deployment is called into serious question.
-Three concrete mandates for evaluation reform are developed in Section~\ref{sec:policy}.
+Those scores are format-contingent measurements that shift substantially with administration format, and structure-destroying scaffolds change the effective administration format without the evaluator's awareness.
+We restrict scope deliberately to proxy safety properties (bias, sycophancy, truthfulness, over-refusal): if even these well-understood proxies exhibit format sensitivity and scaffold fragility, the field's ability to reliably evaluate catastrophic risks under agentic deployment is, in the most generous reading, an open question.
+Three concrete mandates for evaluation reform follow in Section~\ref{sec:policy}.